aunnnn/cse120pa3tests/README.md

 # cse120pa3tests
 Testing utilities for PA3.
 Use it at your own risk!

+*IMPORTANT: DON'T clone this repo directly, but manually copy it to the server (i.e. with VS Code).
+Just in case git would mess things up, unless you're a git master.*

 ## Installation

 Put `pa3tests.c` and `tester.py` under your `pa3` folder.